Space Shuttle Columbia disaster: Debris strike concerns

 During the design process of the Space Shuttle, a requirement of the ET was that it would not release any debris that could potentially damage the orbiter and its TPS.
-The integrity of the TPS components was necessary for the survival of the crew during reentry, and the tiles and panels were only built to withstand relatively minor impacts.
+The integrity of the TPS components was necessary for the survival of the crew during re-entry, and the tiles and panels were only built to withstand relatively minor impacts.
 On STS-1, the first flight of the Space Shuttle, the orbiter Columbia was damaged during its launch from a foam strike.
 Foam strikes occurred regularly during Space Shuttle launches; of the 79 missions with available imagery during launch, foam strikes occurred on 65.

 The bipod connected the ET near the top to the front underside of the orbiter via two struts with a ramp at the tank end of each strut; the ramps were covered in foam to prevent ice from forming that could damage the orbiter.
 The foam on each bipod ramp was approximately 30 by 14 by 12 in, and was carved by hand from the original foam application.
 Bipod ramp foam from the left strut had been observed falling off the ET on six flights prior to STS-107, and had created some of the largest foam strikes that the orbiter experienced.
 (Note: No foam shedding was ever observed from the right bipod ramp.
 In its report, the CAIB hypothesized that this is because of the ET's liquid oxygen line, which partially shielded the right strut from aerodynamic forces.)
 The first bipod ramp foam strike occurred during STS-7; the orbiter's TPS was repaired after the mission but no changes were made to address the cause of the bipod foam loss.
 After bipod foam loss on STS-32, NASA engineers, under the assumption that the foam loss was due to pressure buildup within the insulation, added vent holes to the foam to allow gas to escape.
 After a bipod foam strike damaged the TPS on STS-50, internal NASA investigations concluded it was an "accepted flight risk" and that it should not be treated as a flight safety issue.
 Bipod foam loss occurred on STS-52 and STS-62, but neither event was noticed until the investigation following Columbias destruction.